Skip to main content

 Insurance applications ask for “SSN or Tax ID.”
 If you don't have an SSN yet, three paths are common in California:

 Our recommendation: apply for an ITIN as soon as you land.
 The W-7 needs your passport copy and one U.S. tax document (you can file it together with your first 1040).
 ITIN opens up far more than insurance, bank accounts, apartment leases, utilities at lower deposits.
-Per California Insurance Code §11580.1(b) and CDI bulletin 79-02 (1979), a carrier can't refuse a policy solely for lack of SSN.
+Per California Vehicle Code §12801.9(g), a carrier can't refuse or surcharge a policy solely because you hold an AB60 license or lack an SSN.
 If you hear “no SSN no policy” from a producer, that's a violation.
 Report it to CDI at insurance.ca.gov.

 Why premium runs high at first